 Further to this, Education Endowment Fund (EEF) research indicates that feedback has high effects on learning and where used effectively it can add around 6 months educational progress.
 Falkirk is well positioned to use this approach through regular high quality digital feedback that can be provided directly to pupils via their personal iPad.

-The tracking and monitoring of the progress of our pupils (which schools use to plan interventions and provide additional support) is not changing – indeed we are introducing a new system ('Progress') across all of our primaries and secondaries which will provide you with regular, direct access to your child's progress.
+The tracking and monitoring of the progress of our pupils (which schools use to plan interventions and provide additional support) is not changing – indeed we are introducing a new system ('Progress') across all of our primary and secondary schools which will provide you with regular, direct access to your child's progress.

 It is complex when trying to directly compare the total number of learning hours in one authority to another.
 For example, in some authorities, young people within the Senior Phase receive 2 weeks of study leave for prelim exams - a loss of 55 hours of in-school learning.
 This does not happen in Falkirk, where young people remain in their classes and receive support from their teachers.